Mateusmsouza/mateusmsouza.github.io/_posts/2021-9-07-The-Weisfeiler-Lehman-Isomorphism-Test.md

 # Walkthrough

-This is a walkthrough my wl implementation, the full code can be found on my [Github](https://github.com/Mateusmsouza/The-Weisfeiler-Lehman-Isomorphism-Test/blob/master/wl_algo.py).
+This is a walkthrough on my wl algorithm implementation, the full code can be found on my [Github](https://github.com/Mateusmsouza/The-Weisfeiler-Lehman-Isomorphism-Test/blob/master/wl_algo.py).

 ```python
 def run_wl(graph_one: Graph, graph_two: Graph) -> bool: